grafana/cortex-rules-action/README.md

 ### `diff`

-Outputs the differences in the configured files and the currently configured ruleset in a Cortex cluster.
-It will output the required operations in order to make the running Cortex cluster match the rules configured in the directory.
-It will **not create/update/delete any rules** currently running in the Cortex cluster.
+Outputs the differences in the configured files and the currently configured ruleset in a Mimir cluster.
+It will output the required operations in order to make the running Mimir cluster match the rules configured in the directory.
+It will **not create/update/delete any rules** currently running in the Mimir cluster.

 ### `sync`

-Reconcile the differences with the sourced rules and the rules currently running in a configured Cortex cluster.
-It **will create/update/delete rules** currently running in Cortex to match what is configured in the files in the provided directory.
+Reconcile the differences with the sourced rules and the rules currently running in a configured Mimir cluster.
+It **will create/update/delete rules** currently running in Mimir to match what is configured in the files in the provided directory.

 ### `lint`

 Lints a rules file(s).
 The linter's aim is not to verify correctness but to fix YAML and PromQL expression formatting within the rule file(s).
 The linting happens in-place within the specified file(s).
-Does not interact with your Cortex cluster.
+Does not interact with your Mimir cluster.

 ### `prepare`
-Prepares a rules file(s) for upload to Cortex.
+Prepares a rules file(s) for upload to Mimir.
 It lints all your PromQL expressions and adds a `cluster` label to your PromQL query aggregations in the file.
 Prepare modifies the file(s) in-place.
-Does not interact with your Cortex cluster.
+Does not interact with your Mimir cluster.

 ### `check`

 Checks rules file(s) against the recommended [best practices](https://prometheus.io/docs/practices/rules/) for rules.
-Does not interact with your Cortex cluster.
+Does not interact with your Mimir cluster.

 ### `print`

-fetch & print rules from the Cortex cluster.
+fetch & print rules from the Mimir cluster.

 ## Outputs